other Halina cameras in my collection (and so it shall remain)

 Viewfinder: Albada reverse telescope type with bright-lines and fixed parallax markings.
 Magnification about x0.75 at a guess.

 Focus: Manual - scaled in feet.

-Lens: 45mm Halinar Anastigmat.
+Lens: 45mm Halinar Anastigmat (see the grey panel on the right).
 Appears to be 3 elements.

 Close Focus: About 3 feet.

 Diaphragm: Five blade, f/2.8 stopping down to f/16.

 Shutter: Four speed 1/30th to 1/250th +B.

 Exposure range: N/A / EV 7 to EV 17.

 Film Speed: N/A / ASA 25 - 400.

 Flash: Cold shoe / hot shoe and PC terminal.